sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/mobile-phones/index.md

  * Enable Stay awake
  * Enable USB debugging in the device system settings, under Developer options.
  * Install the [Stay Alive app](https://play.google.com/store/apps/details?id=com.synetics.stay.alive) and start it.
- * Plugin your phone using the USB port on your desktop computer.
+ * Plug in your phone using the USB port on your desktop computer.
  * When you plugin your phone, click OK on the "Allow USB debugging?" popup.

 # Run
-You are now ready to run your and test on your phone:
+You are now ready to test using your phone:

 ~~~bash
 $ sitespeed.io --browsertime.chrome.android.package com.android.chrome https://www.sitespeed.io